coderForLife-A1/Algo-Bloc-Project/README.md

-# Algo-Bloc-Project
+- The Project was made for Algo Bloc inter-school Competion in 2021
-Project made for Algo Bloc inter-school competion
+- It's main objective was to spread awareness about Covid-19 and it's symptoms, precaution and care